openfoodfacts/recipe-estimator/README.md

 # TODO

- - Event though the order of ingredients is before processing, the percent estimate is after processing so evaporation needs to be subtracted from this
  - Need to return a more formal error object
- - Cope with some ingredients not having CIQUAL codes
+ - Use min and max from CIQUAL for unmatched ingredients
+ - Cope with min and max on product nutrients (e.g. if we had to get from a category)

 # Background Info